realdecimalist/minswap-tokens/README.md

   website: https://
   discord: ...

-verified: false # default false, if a token violate verification policy then switch to false
+verified: true # default true, if a token violate verification policy then switch to false

 # the following fields are not required
 # for URIs, currently only URI which returns a (big) integer in lovelace unit are supported